 - All Range States strive to provide the necessary data and a description of methods as brought forward in the EGMP Population Status and Assessment Report (Doc.
-AEWA/EGMIWG/8.8).
-Specifically, Range States must provide: - Reliable offtake estimates by country and biannual period (spring-summer: March-August and fall-winter: September-February) for the most recent five calendar years, clearly separating leisure hunting and derogation killing; - Summer or early autumn abundance by country for those conducting such surveys; all years in which they are available; - o Post-breeding age ratios for all years and countries where available (should include counts of young and total sample size); - o Winter counts for all years and countries where available; - A short description of the methods for collecting such data (except for winter counts, while protocols are well-known).
-As a minimum, the description should specify how the data are collected and should be sufficient to judge their reliability.
-The methods should also specify the frequency with which the data are collected and when the most recent estimates will be available.
+AEWA/EGMIWG/9.8).
+Specifically, Range States must provide: - Reliable seasonal offtake estimates by country and by biannual period (spring-summer: March-August and fall-winter: September-February) for the most recent five calendar years, clearly separating recreational hunting and derogation killing; - o Summer or early autumn abundance by country, for those conducting such surveys, covering all years in which they are available; - Post-breeding age ratios for all years and countries where available (should include counts of young and total sample size);

-- All Range States to focus on offtake strategies minimising the need for breeding-season derogation (those with high winter offtake), as long as an agreed protocol for harvest assessment including coordination hereof is lacking.
-As no unique level and distribution of offtake will meet Management Unit (MU) population targets, there is a need for a discussion and agreement of protocol of how levels and distribution of offtake can/should be evaluated in terms of cost, feasibility, and legal mandates, noting that while derogation is a legal means of alleviating local socio-economic conflicts, it cannot be used in a planned manner to meet a population target. - The GG TF continues to exchange general information and experiences with other species-specific Task Forces and liaises with the Agriculture Task Force, thus strengthening the relations between EGMP Task Forces and benefitting from the work already carried out on other species.
-More specifically, TFs seek to collaborate on reducing crippling rates of goose species. - TF Members actively promote available material such as the recorded EGMP webinars and briefing notes. - Finally, the GG TF will keep the online workplan active and updated between meetings.
+- o Winter counts for all years and countries where available. - All Range States to focus on offtake strategies minimising the need for breeding-season derogation (those with high winter offtake).
+As no unique level and distribution of offtake will meet Management Unit (MU) population targets, various ways of distributing offtake over areas and seasons must be evaluated, not only in terms of their ability to meet populations targets, but also in terms of cost, feasibility, and legal mandates.
+It is important to note that while derogation is a legal means of alleviating local socio-economic conflicts, it should not be used in a planned manner to meet a population target. - Range States are urged to discuss practical considerations and constraints they may have in mitigating socio-economic conflicts and in managing recreational hunting so that trade-offs and limitations associated with efforts to coordinate offtake can be better understood by the EGM IWG. - The GG TF continues to exchange general information and experiences with other species-specific Task Forces and liaises with the Agriculture and Flight Safety Task Forces, thus strengthening the relations between EGMP Task Forces and benefitting from the work already carried out on other species.
+More specifically, TFs seek to collaborate on reducing crippling rates of goose species. - The GG TF should take note of the deadline for agreeing on the protocols for the assessment of indicators and reviewing draft protocols produced by the Data Centre.
+The procedure is to be agreed on at EGM IWG10. - TF Members actively promote available material such as the recorded EGMP webinars and briefing notes. - Finally, the GG TF will keep the online workplan active and updated between meetings.

-5. Draft Workplan 2023/2024
+5. Draft Workplan 2024/2025

 Table 1.
-Greylag Goose Task Force Draft Workplan for 2023/2024
+Greylag Goose Task Force Draft Workplan for 2024/2025